What got you here, won’t get you THERE.

-A customer-centric business places its customers at the heart of their business or service.
+Customer-centric businesses place their customers at the heart of their business or service.
 They focus on providing a positive customer experience before, during, and after the sale.
-It’s more than good customer service; customer-centric businesses focus on creating excellent, memorable experiences at every level.
+It’s more than good customer service – it’s relentlessly focussing on the creation of fluid, and memorable, experiences at every point in the customer journey.

 The keyword here is “experience.”
-People expect good service and a sense of value when they buy, but to differentiate your business, HOW you deliver value is arguably the key to success.
+People expect good service and a sense of value when they buy, but to differentiate your business, HOW your customers experience that value is arguably the real key to success.

-Customer-centric strategies are not the same as the simple adage, “the customer is always right.”
-Companies need to structure their entire business model around customer insights, believing their business cannot succeed without cultivating a deep understanding of the real intent of their ideal customer.
+Customer-centric strategies can’t just be simplified to something along the lines of “the customer is always right” or Companies need to structure their entire business model around customer insights, believing their business cannot succeed without cultivating a deep understanding of the real intent of their ideal customer.
 It doesn’t matter if your business has a viable product and a feasible way to deliver it.
 If it’s not desirable enough to your market, viability and feasibility are irrelevant.